Killian Phillips: Crystal Palace

 At the end of the season, Phillips had a trial with Crystal Palace and made a permanent move to the Premier League club in January 2022, and spent the rest of the 2021–22 season with the club's under-23 team.
 In March 2022, he was selected for the Republic of Ireland under-21 squad, but was only involved as a non-playing substitute.
 He was part of the Crystal Palace first-team squad that travelled to Singapore and Australia before the 2022–23 season and started in the friendly games against Liverpool and Manchester United.

-Phillips made his senior debut for Crystal Palace on 23 August 2022, starting the Carabao Cup tie against Oxford United.
+Phillips made his competitive senior debut for Crystal Palace on 23 August 2022, starting in a 2–0 win away to Oxford United in the EFL Cup.

 Loan to Shrewsbury Town

 On 29 December 2022, it was announced that Phillips would join Shrewsbury Town on loan until the end of the season, once the transfer window opened on 1 January 2023.
 Despite only featuring for half of the season, Phillips was awarded the Young Player of the Season for his efforts.
 His performances for the Shrews were described as "immense" by the club's manager Steve Cotterill.